Discover folk - the CRM for people-powered businesses

 1. Import your data in your new CRM

-Transitioning to a new CRM doesn't mean starting from scratch.
-Export your data as a CSV file from your current CRM, or review their data migration service.
-This ensures all your contacts, interactions, and history are seamlessly integrated into your new system, maintaining continuity in your Twitter engagement.
+Transitioning to a new CRM doesn't mean starting from scratch, especially with the volume of data a 20-50 person sales team generates.
+Export your existing Twitter engagement data as CSV files from your current systems, or leverage professional data migration services.
+This ensures all your contacts, interactions, and historical Twitter activity are seamlessly integrated into your new system, maintaining continuity in your social media engagement across all team members.

 2. Create a first pipeline

-Developing a pipeline tailored to your X/Twitter activities is essential.
-Start by defining stages that reflect your social media strategy, such as 'New Followers,' 'Engaged Users,' 'Potential Leads,' and 'Converted Customers.'
-This helps in tracking and managing interactions, ensuring no opportunity slips through the cracks.
+Developing a standardized pipeline tailored to your team's X/Twitter activities is essential for consistency across 20-50 sales professionals.
+Start by defining stages that reflect your social media strategy, such as 'New Twitter Followers,' 'Engaged Users,' 'Qualified Leads,' and 'Converted Customers.'
+This helps in tracking and managing interactions systematically, ensuring no opportunity slips through the cracks regardless of which team member is handling the prospect.

 3. Onboard your team

-Effective CRM implementation requires your team to be on the same page.
-Conduct training sessions to familiarize them with the new system, focusing on features that enhance Twitter engagement and analytics.
-This ensures everyone can leverage the CRM to its full potential, driving better results and fostering a cohesive approach to social media management.
+Effective CRM implementation requires all 20-50 team members to be properly trained and aligned.
+Conduct comprehensive training sessions to familiarize everyone with the new system, focusing on features that enhance Twitter engagement and analytics.
+Establish clear protocols and best practices that ensure everyone can leverage the CRM to its full potential, driving better results and fostering a cohesive approach to social media management across your entire sales organization.

 The 5 best CRMs for X/Twitter